 USADF invests grants of up to $250,000 directly to underserved community enterprises.
 USADF partners with community enterprises to support organizations to create and sustain jobs, improve income levels and achieve greater food security.
 USADF meets the demand of local enterprises to expand markets and create pathways to prosperity.
 USADF grants range from $50K to $250K investments, allowing many groups to “right-size” funding to fit their needs and constraints.

 USADF supported projects create pathways for African communities to become a part of Africa’s overall growth story.
 In 2016, USADF awarded over 200 grants to community enterprises, and invested millions to support self-help activities at the local level.
-USADF grants are helping grassroots communities to create better livelihoods by generating $113 million of new local economic activities that produce stable jobs and better incomes.
+USADF grants are helping grassroots communities to create better livelihoods by generating $100 million in new local economic activities that produce stable jobs and better incomes.

 What does USADF stand for?

 African Led.
 At the core of USADF’s programming is our direct connection to African ingenuity and Africans developing solutions.
 USADF finds, funds and scales social enterprises to create sound and sustainable communities.
 Africans lead our country teams, and implement our African-led model.
 USADF headquarters in Washington, D.C. coordinates with each of the 18 field offices led by Country Program Coordinators.
 Each project is unique, and must be monitored closely for success.
 USADF in Washington, DC coordinates with each of the 18 Field Offices and technical partners to develop and monitor each project’s financial benchmarks and set internal audits for each project.
 USADF maintains a rigorous, evidenced-based framework for monitoring and evaluating program performance.
 Key indicators are identified for each grant, which are tracked to a performance matrix and form the basis for an ongoing learning agenda.
 Grant performance is scored bi-annually against established goals, helping to define program outcomes and to shape program management objectives.